jwalton/rust-book-abridged/docs/ch10/ch10-01-generic-data-types.md

 }
 ```

 The problem with this function is that it can only accept a list of `i32`.
 If we wanted to write a version of this for `char` or for `u64`, the function signature would change, but the code in body would be identical.
-We can use generics here to write the function to accept any number by changing the function signature to:
+We can use generics here to write the function to accept any type by changing the function signature to:

 ```rust
 // This doesn't QUITE work...